To study the town or to live in a town are two different things. Towns should be built for those who live in a town.

 The «superficial» architecture is used for the orientation in the urban space, consequently for making the town one's own.

-An unimportant building can get more attention than an important architecture which presumes to be well known, because perception is faster than knowledge.
+An unimportant building can get more attention than an important architecture which presumes to be well known, because perception is faster than the recourse to preconceptions.